laviniaflorentina/Tutorials/ArtificialNeuralNets/ai_vs_traditionalprogramming.md

 <p> <i> :copyright: Image found on <a href="https://towardsdatascience.com/notes-on-artificial-intelligence-ai-machine-learning-ml-and-deep-learning-dl-for-56e51a2071c2"> towardsdatascience.com </a> </i></p>
 </div>

-**Artificial Inteligence (AI)** is a field in Computer Science where computers are programmed to think and act like humans, with a special dynamic code called _Artificial Neural Network_ also known as _Artificial Neural Network model_ (or simply, _model_).
-All possible ways in which such a code could be made to learn are part of a category called **Machine Learning (ML)**.
-Furthermore, **Deep Learning (DL)** refers to those models that are more complex in structure, being combined with high computing power and large datasets.
+_In other words:_

-In other words: AI is the big playground, ML is the way in which the computer learns and DL is a name we use to call those huge fancy models out there.
+AI is the big playground, ML is the way in which the computer learns and DL is a name we use to call those huge fancy models out there.

 <div align="center">